AiSDR vs Sbl.so: Best AI SDR Under $500/month for B2B Agencies 2026

 Feature Sbl.so AiSDR

-Starting price $99/month $900/month
+Starting price $99/month $900/month (billed quarterly)

-Pricing transparency Public, self-serve Sales call required
+Pricing transparency Public, self-serve Public pricing; sales call for activation

 Primary channels LinkedIn, WhatsApp Email, LinkedIn